Painting: Fresco

 Fresco is any of several related mural painting types, done on plaster on walls or ceilings.
 The word fresco comes from the Italian word affresco [afˈfresːko], which derives from the Latin word for fresh.
 Frescoes were often made during the Renaissance and other early time periods.

 Buon fresco technique consists of painting in pigment mixed with water on a thin layer of wet, fresh lime mortar or plaster, for which the Italian word for plaster, intonaco, is used.
 A secco painting, in contrast, is done on dry plaster (secco is "dry" in Italian).
 The pigments require a binding medium, such as egg (tempera), glue or oil to attach the pigment to the wall.

 Oil

-Oil painting is the process of painting with pigments that are bound with a medium of drying oil, such as linseed oil, which was widely used in early modern Europe.
+Oil painting is the process of painting with pigments that are bound with a medium of drying oil, such as linseed oil, poppyseed oil which was widely used in early modern Europe.
 Often the oil was boiled with a resin such as pine resin or even frankincense; these were called 'varnishes' and were prized for their body and gloss.
 Oil paint eventually became the principal medium used for creating artworks as its advantages became widely known.
 The transition began with Early Netherlandish painting in northern Europe, and by the height of the Renaissance oil painting techniques had almost completely replaced tempera paints in the majority of Europe.